 Painful joints can be caused by any number of things, but here are a few of the leading causes in dogs:

-Osteoarthritis impacts a pet’s joint and lead to loss of cartilage causing painful rubbing of the joint and inflammation.
+Osteoarthritis impacts a pet’s joint and leads to cartilage loss, causing painful joint rubbing and inflammation.
+Joint pain is a serious concern among senior dogs; 80% of dogs over the age of 8 suffer from joint pain.
 Although a dog may experience joint pain in any joint, it most commonly affects their elbows or hips.
 An overweight dog is four times as likely to develop a knee joint condition than a dog at their ideal weight.

-Specific dog breeds have a higher risk of developing different types of joint pain.
-Larger dog breeds that are considered higher risk for developing hip or elbow issues include:
+Specific dog breeds have a higher risk of developing joint pain.
+Larger dog breeds that are considered at higher risk for developing hip or elbow issues include:

 Whereas some smaller purebred dog breeds have a higher risk of a patellar luxation such as: